 - Sunrise was right on time: 6:25 – 6:45.
 By 7:05, sun was pretty high.

-- Meek sunrise though – just a bit of faint pink.
+- Meek sunrise though – just a bit of faint pink and orange.

 - Nearby landmarks: Cupid’s Span statue, Gandhi statue, Ferry Building, Justin Herman Plaza, La Chiffonniere, Embarcadero Center One.